-There are three main commercial farming systems for the rearing of turkeys; indoor, pole-barns and free-range (including organic).
-In 2012, around 18 million turkeys were reared in the UK for meat.
+There are three main commercial farming systems for rearing turkeys in the UK: indoor, pole-barns and free-range (including organic).
+In 2021, around 11 million turkeys were slaughtered in the UK for meat.

-In 'pole-barns' the upper part of the house walls are open, allowing in natural light and air, but the environment may still be quite barren.
+In 'pole-barns' the upper part of the house walls are open, allowing in natural light and air.
+However, the birds are still often unable to express their natural behaviours.

 Selective breeding to produce larger birds with more breast meat has meant that today's breeds of turkey are now very heavy and have much more developed breast muscles.

-Because of the size of typical commercial male turkeys, natural mating with the female rarely takes place as it's difficult for the male to get close enough to the female without injuring her, as she is much smaller and lighter.
+Because of the size of typical commercial male turkeys, natural mating with the female rarely takes place as it's difficult for the male to get close enough without injuring her, as she's much smaller and lighter.
 As a result, most breeding is carried out using artificial insemination.

-Find out about the key welfare issues for farmed turkeys.
+Find out about the issues with turkey farming.